ElektraInitiative/libelektra/doc/GOALS.md

 > This means, that given a correctly written storage plugin, a KeySet can be found
 > that represents the configuration, its metadata and the hierarchical structure of
 > the configuration file.

-## Flexibility of Administrators

-Administrators should be empowered to use their favorite tools and configuration file formats.

-> There are principal limitations of nearly all configuration file formats, so Elektra cannot
-> enable that any configuration file format can be used with any application.
-> If administrators or maintainers want to change the configuration file format of some application,
-> they need to carefully test if it works.

 # Non-Goals: